-Unequal Annual Cash Inflows
+Unequal Cash Flows Method

 Begin with the amount of cash used to purchase the investment and subtract the cash inflows for the first year:

-If the remaining cash flows to recover is less than or equal to the CF of year 2, subtract the CF of year 2.
+If the amount of remaining cash flows to recover is greater than or equal to the cash flows of year 2, subtract the cash flows expected for year 2.

 The payback period is equal to the number of full years plus the portion of final recovery year.

 The payback period indicates how long it will take to recover the cash investment used to acquire the asset.
 It is expressed in years with two decimals, such as 4.25 years.
 In general, shorter payback periods are more attractive because the cash is recovered in a shorter period of time.
 If the cash is expected to be recovered in a time period shorter than the useful life of the investment, it is tentatively deemed acceptable.
 However, other capital budgeting methods should always be used in conjunction with the payback period method, because even when the PBP appears to be an acceptable investment, it may not be acceptable under a method that considers the time value of money.